x-radio/QuickPID/README.md

 ### [AutoTune RC Filter](https://github.com/Dlloydev/QuickPID/wiki/AutoTune_RC_Filter)

 This example allows you to experiment with the AutoTune, various tuning rules and the POn control on an RC filter.
+It automatically determines and sets the tuning parameters.

 #### [QuickPID WiKi ...](https://github.com/Dlloydev/QuickPID/wiki)